 Not surprisingly, colors vary widely among the different species.
 However, shades of white and brown typically predominate.

 The different varieties of Plume Moth live in most temperate to tropical climates.
 Also, the majority of these evolved as endemic to North America.

 The larvae feed exclusively on the leaves and stems of various plants.
 The adults prefer the pollen and nectar of herbaceous plants.

-Also, all known Plume Moths possess a purely nocturnal nature.
+Also, all known varieties possess a purely nocturnal nature.
 Some varieties have become considered an invasive species in some regions, while others have also been used as biological control agents.